SierraSoftworks/stablehand/README.md

      purge       [HOST_ID]
      help, h     Shows a list of commands or help for one command GLOBAL OPTIONS:
-   --server value  The URL of your Rancher server [%RANCHER_SERVER%] --key value     The access key used to sign into your Rancher server [%RANCHER_ACCESS_KEY%] --secret value  The secret key used to sign into your Rancher server [%RANCHER_SECRET_KEY%] --help, -h      show help
+   --server value  The URL of your Rancher server [%CATTLE_URL%] --key value     The access key used to sign into your Rancher server [%CATTLE_ACCESS_KEY%] --secret value  The secret key used to sign into your Rancher server [%CATTLE_SECRET_KEY%] --help, -h      show help
    --version, -v   print the version